wmurphy41/Vertical_Clock/README.md

 - [ ] Publish and post

+ ## Project Overview
+ A clock that tells the time with backlit numbers aligned vertically in four number arrays moved by a rack and pinion mechanism with exposed gears.
+The clock mechanism comprises an Arduino microcontroller reading the time from an embedded real-time clock (RTC) and driving the four gears through stepper motors based on the time maintained.
+A rotary switch allows the user to adjust the time manually.

- ## References and Attributions
+ #### References and Attributions

  This project is based on this
  [reddit comment](https://www.reddit.com/r/arduino/comments/pnyy3g/i_made_a_physical_version_of_the_oddly_satisfying/) from reddit user [ragusa12](https://www.reddit.com/user/ragusa12).
 All props to him for concept and physical design.

-This project contributes only by making the project more easily reproduced.
+ #### Modifications from original
   The original posting did not include wiring diagrams.
+I've created them for this project and you can find them in the circuits folder.

-In creating the designs for this project, I've made some changes that I found made the project easier to develop:
+ In creating the designs for this project, I've made some changes that I found made the project easier to develop and improved usage:
  - Use A4988 stepper motor driver for the 28BYJ-48 motors instead of their default driver.
 It takes a little hacking, but it reduces pin requirement for each motor from 2 to 4.
  - Use the A4988 expansion board to simplify wiring.
 You plug the four A4988s directly into the expansion board and then just wire the expansion board to your Arduino
+ - Incorporated a voltage regulator to create a 5v bus to simplify the wiring
+ - Added a rotary switch for adjusting the time for daylight savings or if the RTC battery dies.

  #### Background Information
- Reference material I found useful in replicating the design
+ Reference material I found useful in developing this version:
  - [RTC tutorial](https://howtomechatronics.com/tutorials/arduino/arduino-ds3231-real-time-clock-tutorial/)
  - [Using 28BYJ-48 stepper motor with A4988 driver](https://www.instructables.com/28BYJ-48-5V-Stepper-Motor-and-A4988-Driver/)